Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Methodology

 \subsubsection{R-ConvNet}

 In the first model, the data is first passed through a convolutional input layer.
 This layer applies a set of filters (kernels) to extract low-level features from the input data.
-Following the initial convolution, a max- pooling layer is employed to reduce the spatial dimensionality of the feature maps, thereby decreasing the number of learnable parameters and mitigating overfitting.
+Following the initial convolution, a max-pooling layer is employed to reduce the length of the temporal dimension of the resulting feature maps.
+This dimensionality reduction compresses the representation, decreases the number of learnable parameters, and helps mitigate overfitting.

 Subsequently, an additional convolutional layer is added, followed by an LSTM (Long Short-Term Memory) layer, with a max-pooling layer in between.
 This architecture allows the model to capture both spatial and temporal dependencies in the data—where convolutional layers focus on extracting local features, and LSTM layers capture sequential patterns.
 After these layers, a global max-pooling layer is applied, which operates similarly to standard max pooling but aggregates over the entire time axis, enabling the model to handle variable-length inputs.